outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                 - without the right focus conditions, the impact of "location => weather => window => room => student" relationship doesnt matter because "student => brain => focus => pass test" relationship is not executable without focus conditions in place
                 - this can be determined by inputs of the "test object", where performance is known to be heavily influenced by focus conditions
                 - this means you can approach this problem from the reverse direction, iterating through focus conditions first & the impact of each variable & relationship on each condition

+              - if variables have similar variability or have common transformations explaining their variability (like taking one variable to the power of another variable) check if removing them alters output, otherwise they may be directly related rather than independent

           4. Select & apply method of reducing possible relationships